Capacity Theorems for Distributed Index Coding: Composite Coding for the Distributed Index Coding Problem

-Here the inequalities in \eqref{eq:second:decode:fixed} signify the second-step decoding constraints for the messages in $\Delta_i$ to be recovered from all composite indices in $\Gamma_*(P_i)$, as well as side information $A_i$.
-The inequalities in \eqref{eq:first:decode:fixed} signify the first-step decoding constraints for the composite indices that the servers in $P_i$ have access to (except those that can be generated from side information) to be recovered from the outputs from the servers in $P_i$.
-The proof of Theorem~\ref{thm:compcod} is provided in Appendix \ref{app:error:proof}.
+The inequalities in \eqref{eq:second:decode:fixed} signify the second-step decoding constraints for the messages in $\Delta_i$ to be recovered with vanishingly small probability of error from all composite indices $K$ in $\Gamma_*(P_i)$, with the help of side information $A_i$.
+The inequalities in \eqref{eq:first:decode:fixed} signify the first-step decoding constraints for the composite indices that the servers in $P_i$ have access to (except those that can be generated from side information) to be recovered with vanishingly small probability of error from the outputs $y_J$ from the servers $J$ in $P_i$.
+The details of error analysis of Theorem~\ref{thm:compcod} is provided in Appendix \ref{app:error:proof}. \end{IEEEproof}

-One can use Fourier--Motzkin elimination (FME) \cite[Appendix D]{elgamal_yhk} to express the achievable rate--capacity region in Theorem~\ref{thm:compcod} without the intermediate variables $S_K$, $K \subseteq [n]$.
-A linear program (LP) can also find a (weighted) achievable sum-rate of composite coding, which typically has a lower computational complexity.